-For all women, breasts are a very important and very visible aspect of their "womanhood", it is also probably fair to say that the female breast is regarded as a key aspect of feminine beauty, both in our modern society and historically - and with both men and women.
+For all women, breasts are a very important and very visible aspect of their "womanhood".
+It is also probably fair to say that the female breast is regarded by men and women as a key aspect of feminine beauty - both in our modern society and historically.

 The development of breasts gives the male-to-female transsexual woman a tremendous confidence boost, and powerfully identifies her as a female to others.
 It is also impossible to ignore that the fact that breasts are immensely strong sexual symbols, and secondary sexual organs whose presence can be enjoyed by both the owner and their partner.
 Unlike a vagina, breasts can be easily and acceptably be publicly displayed in either part (cleavage) or full (e.g. topless sun bathing), or prominently implied underneath a skimpy top.
 Bra's and [usually] breast forms/padding are essential early purchases for every transsexual woman.

 While ultimately many transsexual women will have breast implants, the first step is always female hormone treatment, using oestrogen and anti-androgens to enable the growth of breasts to their maximum natural size - although this is somewhat less than that of close female relatives.
 Breast growth can often be enhanced by use of appropriate progesterone, causing a more natural breast shape to form with lactating and ducting tissue as well as the fatty tissue laid down by oestrogen treatment.
 If the woman starts treatment already past puberty, the resulting breast development can range from respectable to very disappointing - although even in the latter case it should be noted that modern bra's, "push-ups" and breast enhancers can still do wonders appearance wise.
 But the final breast development may still be regarded as unsatisfactory, particularly in older patients, in which case implants may be desired.

 Above, the male breast, and below the female breast